 Schedule an Orthodontic Consultation with Dr. Barakat

 Even though we recommend early intervention with bite problems, patients at any age can benefit from deep bite treatment.
 Dr. Barakat enjoys giving children and adults healthy, straight smiles they can be proud of.
-Give us a call at (613) 655-9966, or request an appointment online today to schedule your orthodontic consultation.
+We serve patients from Kanata, Ottawa, Stittsville, and Richmond, ON.
+Give us a call at (343) 305-1194, or request an appointment online today to schedule your orthodontic consultation.